heni/BackSlide/README.md

     # Copy the files over to the local extension directory:
     cp -r backslide\@codeisland.org/ ~/.local/share/gnome-shell/extensions/

-Afterwards, you can activate the extension either by using the `gnome-tweak-tool` or by goint to [extensions.gnome.org/local](https://extensions.gnome.org/local/) and activate it there.
+Afterwards, you can activate the extension either by using the `gnome-tweak-tool` or at [extensions.gnome.org/local](https://extensions.gnome.org/local/)

 ### Settings